-When it comes to noise cancelling headphones, Sony has ruled the roost for a few years now.
-Since the release of the company’s landmark WH-1000XM3, pretty much the best every other company could muster has been in contention for second place.
+When it comes to noise canceling headphones, Sony has ruled the roost for a few years now.
+Since the release of the company’s landmark Sony WH-1000XM3, pretty much the best every other company could muster has been in contention for second place.
 However, now that the Sony WH-1000XM4 is out, who’s the real top dog?

 Much like when the WH-1000XM3 came out, the newer model hasn’t rocked the boat much, keeping the look virtually identically, and making largely incremental improvements.
 However, the comparison isn’t so cut and dry—newer doesn’t necessarily mean better, and a few of the tradeoffs the WH-1000XM4 makes might send you reaching for last year’s (or the year before last, rather) model.
 Let’s break it down.

-This is one of the most straightforward points of comparison between these Sony headphones.
-The Sony WH-1000XM4 can do everything the Sony WH-1000XM3 can, and it offers a couple new hardware tricks to boot.
+This is one of the most straightforward points of comparison between these headphones.
+The Sony WH-1000XM4 can do everything the Sony WH-1000XM3 can, and it offers a couple of new hardware tricks to boot.

 Both headsets also sync up with the Sony Headphones Connect app, which brings access to a whole suite of features.
-You may use the app to set custom EQ profiles and use preset ones, access Sony 360 Reality Audio, and enable ambient sound control, which creates different noise cancelling profiles for different environments.
+You may use the app to set custom EQ profiles and use preset ones, access Sony 360 Reality Audio, and enable ambient sound control, which creates different noise canceling profiles for different environments.

 The Sony WH-1000XM4 offers a few connection tradeoffs

 One of the biggest places the Sony WH-1000XM4 and WH-1000XM3 differ is in their connectivity options.
 The Sony WH-1000XM4 features Bluetooth 5.0, support for Bluetooth multipoint connections, and codecs like high-quality codecs like AAC and Sony’s own LDAC.
 Multipoint only works with AAC, but it still allows the headphones to pair to two devices at once, making switching back and forth easy.